jteijema/asreview-google-colab/README.md

 Finally run all cells in the colab session.
 This will start ASReview.

+> You might need to allow access to your google drive if you want to save project files.

 6. Open the ASReview session.

-The ASReview session can be opened by clicking on the link in the output of the second to last cell.
-The link will look something like this: `http://xx-xx-xx-xx-xx.ngrok.io`
+The ASReview session can be opened by clicking on the button in the colab named `Launch ASReview`.

 ## How it works

 ASReview is run as a server you can access with your browser.
 Instead of running this server locally, we are using google colab, and connecting to their local url using ngrok via the pyngrok package.
+We also mount a drive session to store project files.

 ## License